The Arthritic Hand

 - gentle hand exercises with little to no resistance

 The second type of arthritic hand is the osteoarthritic hand.
 Osteoarthritis is a degenerative joint disease that results from everyday usage, or it may be a result of a particular injury.
-The cartilage or cushion between the joint surfaces deteriorates over time, causing a bone on bone joint that is painful, stiff, and full of crepitus.
+The cartilage or cushion between the joint surfaces deteriorates over time, causing a bone-on-bone joint that is painful, stiff, and full of crepitus.
 The extra calcification creates nodules on the hand’s interphalangeal joints (IP joints), giving the fingers a “knobby” appearance.
 The thumb is a common digit that is affected by osteoarthritis.
 The thumb is characterized by a loss of web space between the thumb and the index finger.

 A simple x-ray can diagnose osteoarthritis.
 It can be conservatively managed in the early stages of the disease process, similar to rheumatoid arthritis.
 Again joint protection techniques are a crucial part of joint preservation.
 Prolonged gripping and pinching activities need to be avoided.
 Osteoarthritis can become so painful and debilitating that joint replacement or joint fusion is necessary to alleviate the pain and improve function.

 The arthritic hand can be very debilitating, and there is not a cure.
 Becoming aware of early arthritis signs and symptoms can help one preserve their function and independence.
+Therefore, read this ARTICLE to learn 4 top hand exercises for arthritis.